bagalsamruddhi22/bagalsamruddhi22/README.md

 # Hi there 👋
-**I’m Samruddhi Bagal** – a third-year Artificial Intelligence and Data Science student with a passion for building innovative solutions that bridge the gap between **AI technology** and **real-world impact**.
+**I’m Samruddhi Bagal** – a Final-year Artificial Intelligence and Data Science student with a passion for building innovative solutions that bridge the gap between **AI technology** and **real-world impact**.

 ---